antonzaharia/antonzaharia.github.io/_posts/2020-06-30-rails_project_-_rgadgets.markdown

 First Refactor.

-### Adding `Carts` and `CartsItems`
+### Adding `Carts` and `CartItems`
 This was the moment of `has_many through:` relation.
 A `Cart` has many items through `cart_items`.
 While I was building up the form for the new cart I realised that an `Item` should HAVE MANY colors and models.

 Second Refactor

-I had to drop my items, models, and colors tables down and modify them as they should be
+I had to drop my items, models, and colors tables down and modify them as they should be.

 ### Implementing the GitHub signup.